Kathrin Jansen

 Kathrin U. Jansen (born 1958) is the former Head of Vaccine Research and Development at Pfizer.
-She previously led the development of the HPV vaccine (Gardasil) and newer versions of the pneumococcal conjugate vaccine (Prevnar), and is working with BioNTech to create a COVID-19 vaccine using mRNA (Pfizer–Biotech COVID-19 vaccine) that was approved for Emergency Use Authorization in the United States on December 11, 2020.
+She previously led the development of the HPV vaccine (Gardasil) and newer versions of the pneumococcal conjugate vaccine (Prevnar), and is working with BioNTech to create a COVID-19 vaccine using mRNA (Pfizer–BioNTech COVID-19 vaccine) that was approved for Emergency Use Authorization in the United States on December 11, 2020.

 Early life and education

 Jansen was born in Erfurt, East Germany.
 She was frequently unwell as a child, and suffered several throat infections.
 The medical treatment she received from her father (antibiotics, codeine) inspired her to pursue a career in drug development.
 Her family fled to West Germany before the Berlin Wall was constructed in 1961.
 To transport Jansen across the border, her aunt pretended that she was her child, giving her some sleeping pills so that she didn't wake up and tell the border patrol the truth.
 Her family settled in Marl, North Rhine-Westphalia.
 She eventually studied biology at the University of Marburg, with the hope to work in the pharmaceutical industry.
 Whilst she was an undergraduate, Rudolf K. Thauer arrived at the university, and established a department of microbiology.
 Jansen completed her doctoral degree at the University of Marburg, where she studied chemical pathways in bacteria.
 After earning her degree, Jansen moved to Cornell University as an Alexander von Humboldt Foundation postdoctoral fellow investigating the function of the acetylcholine receptor with George Paul Hess.
 In particular, Jansen focussed on the yeast expression of multi-subunit neuronal receptors.